A native Java library for mission critical PDF workflows

-Datalogics PDF Java Toolkit is a native Java library that provides high-level APIs for automating PDF workflows like processing PDF forms, verifying digital signatures, and extracting text.
-It also offers low-level APIs for working directly with the structure of the PDF for those times you need it.
+Datalogics PDF Java Toolkit is a native Java library that provides high-level PDF APIs for automating PDF workflows like processing PDF forms, verifying digital signatures, and extracting text.
+It also offers low-level PDF APIs for working directly with the structure of the PDF for those times you need it.
 While written with Java developers in mind, Datalogics PDF Java Toolkit can be used with any JVM language (Clojure, Scala, Groovy, etc.) and if you ever need help, our enterprise support team is only an email or phone call away!

 Developers can use the PDF Java Toolkit to build applications with functionality, such as:

 Adobe Experience Manager Forms can help extend your document and form-based processes with streamlined data capture workflows that reduce errors, processing time, and cost for increased security, accuracy, and compliance.
 Enable core functions for your end users and customers to:

 One of the advantages of PDF Java Toolkit is that it is entirely Java based and has no native code dependency allowing it to run on any platform that Java is supported on.

 Programmatically create PDF documents that meet the strictest standards of the PDF specification.
 In addition to the basic PDF marking operators used to add text and images to pages, the PDF Java Toolkit includes the RichTextContentGenerator, a lightweight layout engine that accepts HTML formatted rich text as input, formats it, and draws it on the page handling word wrap and font styling automatically.
 Regardless of the various versions of PDF you require, including PDF/A, the PDF Java Toolkit can be used to easily place text and images on the page, add marked content operators, embed fonts, and perform all of the other complex functions required to result in an optimized, well performing, highly portable PDF document.